 I know this to be true:

 - Society must make a large shift in terms of what we value if we want to survive as a species.

 - This large shift will occur from small, day-to-day actions by every day people who vote with their dollars and vote at political elections.

 - Giving and doing good feels good.
 People like to feel good.

-- People who are overwhelmed with bad news “tune out” and will not take any action – not even the small daily actions required by society.
+- People who are overwhelmed with bad news often “tune out” and therefore do not take the needed action.

 - People need to hear the bad stuff to be aware, but they also need to hear the good stuff in equal measure – maybe even more.

 - I won’t reach every person, but every person likes good news.

 - I want to:

 - Inspire people to make the small changes that add up to large societal shifts.